Dosimeter for radiation

 Which type of dosimeter for radiation should you choose?

-You must choose a radiation detector after conducting an analysis to determine the nature and energy of the radiation in your environment, as well as the conditions of use and the radiation protection measures in place.
+You must choose a personal electronic dosimeter after conducting an analysis to determine the nature and energy of the radiation in your environment, as well as the conditions of use and the radiation protection measures in place.

 You must choose an instrument: